Inertial Theorem: Overcoming the quantum adiabatic limit: The inertial theorem

-where ${\cal{M}}$ is a $N$ by $N$ matrix with time-dependent elements and $\v v$ is a vector of size $N$ \footnote{For the case of compact Lie algebras and unitary dynamics $\cal{M}$ is guaranteed to be Hermitian.}.
-In general, the matrix $\cal{M}$ can be non-Hermitian.
+where ${\cal{M}}$ is a $N^2$ by $N^2$ matrix with time-dependent elements and $\v{v}^H$ is a vector \footnote{For the case of compact Lie algebras and unitary dynamics, $\cal{M}$ is guaranteed to be Hermitian.}.
+For compact algebra $\cal M$ has real eigenvalues, for non-compact algebras complex eigenvalues are possible (see Sec. \ref{subsec: paremetric HO}) \cite{uzdin2013effects}.